-This easy garlic whole chicken brine makes your meat so flavorful and tender!
+This easy whole chicken brine with garlic makes your meat so flavorful and tender!
 Soak overnight or for a few hours to enhance flavors before you bake.
-Makes a pressure cooker whole bird or smoked beer can whole chicken the best for dinner.
+Makes a pressure cooker whole bird or smoked beer can chicken the best for dinner.

 This easy chicken brine recipe makes a huge difference when it comes to giving your meat the most possible flavor.
 Simple to mix together, let it sit and then bake as you wish.
 Easy peasy way to tenderize poultry with 3 basic ingredients and enjoy for dinner this week. (affiliate links present)